age-series/LustyLavender/RCA.md

 * Unloaded tunnel bores with chunkloaders glitch out sometimes
 * Electric tracks load chunks
 * Poor ores need to be disabled

+## Thaumcraft

+* Warp, Taint Biomes
+* Portable hole and other block-replacement spells can cause crashes with tile entities
+* Nodes everywhere
+* Hungry nodes destroy world and can eventually eat large areas if loaded often

 ## Traincraft